In addition to the information on the Setting up a Study page, the following is relevant where the study is wholly new:

 As a minimum dataset for all studies you should submit the following:

-- Research Protocol: on JRMO template, CTIMP or non-CTIMP as applicable
+- Research Protocol: on JRMO template for a research study, interventional study or MHRA-regulated study, as applicable

 - Completed draft IRAS application form (Integrated Research Application System)